scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw rmi`

-`scw rmi` deletes an image/snapshot/volume that match a given name.
+`scw rmi` deletes an image/snapshot/volume that matches a given name.
 You would use it like:

 ```shell